T-Server has a number of prerequisites for deployment. Read through this section before deploying T-Server for Skype for Business.

 Genesys cannot guarantee any performance level on a Standard Edition platform.

-T-Server supports UCMA 5.0 with Skype for Business.
+- T-Server supports both UCMA 4.0 with Microsoft Lync 2013, and UCMA 5.0 with Skype for Business.

 - Ensure you have installed UCMA 5.0 Runtime.
 For UCMA 5.0 support, you must ensure that you have installed the Skype for Business Server and applied the latest Microsoft Cumulative server updates as well as the latest UCMA 5.0 Runtime updates.
 See the following pages for more information:

-- The Workspace Plugin for Skype for Business uses 32-bit dlls.
+- The Workspace Plugin for SfB uses 32-bit dlls.
 So, you must install the 32-bit Microsoft Office Skype for Business client.
 The 64-bit Microsoft Office Skype for Business Client is not supported.

 - Review Microsoft Patching Policy.